satti-hari-krishna-reddy/RecodeAI/README.md

 ### Instructions to Run RecodeAI Locally

 1. Update the `.env` file:
-   Replace the following placeholder with your GPT API key:
+   Replace the following placeholder with your GEMINI API key:
    ```
    API_KEY=<your GEMINI API key>
    ```